NaN-xyz/Processing-Sketches/README.md

 ## Whirlygig

-Inspired by Zuzana Licko's [Whirlygigs](https://www.emigre.com/Fonts/Whirligig) for Emigre Fonts
+Inspired by Zuzana Licko's [Whirlygigs](https://www.emigre.com/Fonts/Whirligig) for Emigre Fonts.
+Add a font to the /data folder and updated the src in setup().
+Frames are saved to the /frames folder.

 ## License